PMI Eric Jenett Project Management Excellence Award

 - The nominee must be nominated by at least three and not more than five individuals, one of whom must be the Lead Nominator

 - The Lead Nominator must be a PMI member in good standing

 - Self-nomination is not permitted.

-- Current PMI staff, contractors and/or consultants are not eligible to apply for an award.
+- Current PMI staff, PMI contractors, and/or PMI consultants are not eligible to apply for this award.

 Number of Awards

-- There is no limit to the number of PMI Eric Jenett Project Management Award of Excellence granted annually.
+- There is no limit to the number of PMI Eric Jenett Project Management Excellence Award granted annually.

 - PMI reserves the right not to select any winner for a particular year if the evaluations performed indicate that nominations do not meet the stated criteria.

 - The nominee must be nominated by at least two and not more than six individuals, one of whom must be the Lead Nominator.